You can sink a lot of money into furniture. If you dont buy carefully,

 because they provide a second surface if the first becomes dirty or worn.

-well and allow upholstery seams to shift.
+their shape as well and allow upholstery seams to shift.

-The foam or spring core should be wrapped with a layer of polyester fiberfill
+The foam, or spring core, should be wrapped with a layer of polyester fiberfill

 or similar product to soften edges and improve wear.